Exploring Octagonal Roof Framing with SketchUp

 Octagonal Model and Measure:

-To get the rafter lengths and angles for an octagon roof from this tutorial just reveiw the “Model and Measure” series at the Digital Jobsite where I walk through the steps of using model components to generate rafter cutting information.
+To get the rafter lengths and angles for an octagon roof from this tutorial just review the “Model and Measure” series at the Digital Job Site where I walk through the steps of using model components to generate rafter cutting information.

-As always, thanks for visiting The Digital Jobsite blog.
-Feel free to share comments and questions here…
+As always, thanks for visiting The Digital Job Site blog.

 Sang's octagonal umbrella?